whatrocks/fling/README.md

-# fling 🪃
+# fling ⌆

-a not-so serious Farcaster client
+fling (and retrieve) your daily logs with Farcaster

 ## inspiration